slowproj/slowdash/docs/QuickTour.md

 }
 ```

-## Running
+## Running the Application
-### Step 1: Starting the SlowDash Server
+### Step 1: Launch the SlowDash Server
-This step will start a SlowDash server and open a port at 18881.
-To stop it, type `ctrl`-`c` on the terminal.
+This step starts a SlowDash server on port 18881.
+To stop the server, press `Ctrl`-`c`.

 #### Bare-Metal
 ```console